Policy 3510PAssociated Student Bodies

 C. Disbursements may be made either by warrant, imprest bank accounts, procurement card or petty cash funds.

-D. ASB purchases must comply with state bid procedure as outlined in the district bid requirements policy and procedure.
+D. ASB purchases will comply with state bid procedure as outlined in the law and district bid requirements policy and procedure.
 Purchases of the same goods or services for more than one school must be considered together when establishing the purchase amount and applicability of bid requirements.

 E. All property acquired with ASB moneys becomes property of the school district.